tkalandyk/authentication-attack-analysis/Investigation-Timeline.md

 ## 📝 Notes

 - This timeline represents a chronological reconstruction of observed events
-- Interpretations are based solely on available telemetry
 - Conclusions, risk assessment, and remediation recommendations are documented separately

 ---